 - A cost cap of 0.8% per day on the amount borrowed – this includes both interest and all fees charged.

 - A cap on default fees of £15 – after a default interest can still be charged, but it mustn’t exceed the original rate of 0.8% per day.

 - A complete cost cap of 100% – you should never be asked to repay more than 100% of the money borrowed.

-These limits apply to all high cost short term credit which is defined as credit agreements that have an interest rate of 100% or more a year and that are due to be fully or substantially repaid within a year.
+These limits apply to all high cost short term credit which is defined as credit agreements that have an interest rate of 100% or more and that are due to be fully or substantially repaid within a year.

-Additional regulations came into force in May 2017.
+Additional laws came into force in May 2017.
 They now must provide details of their products on a price comparison website authorised by the FCA and borrowers must be provided with a summary of the cost of borrowing.

 Most loan companies will want you to repay the debt using a Continuous Payment Authority (CPA).
 This provides the company with permission to take any sum they wish from your bank at any time they want.
 They are supposed to inform you prior to debiting your bank account, but many of them fail to carry out this crucial step.
 The result is you don’t know the money has left your account until you see your next bank statement.

 If you are struggling with important payments such as your rent, mortgage or utility bill, and the money is taken by Aqua Loans UK ahead of these bills, you could end up in serious trouble.